MicrosoftDocs/defender-docs/defender-endpoint/demonstration-behavior-monitoring.md

 - [Microsoft Defender Antivirus](microsoft-defender-antivirus-windows.md)
 - [Microsoft Defender for Individuals](https://www.microsoft.com/microsoft-365/microsoft-defender-for-individuals)

-Behavior Monitoring in Microsoft Defender Antivirus monitors process behavior to detect and analyze potential threats based on the behavior of applications, services, and files.
+Behavior monitoring in Microsoft Defender Antivirus monitors process behavior to detect and analyze potential threats based on the behavior of applications, services, and files.
 Rather than relying solely on content matching, which identifies known malware patterns, behavior monitoring focuses on observing how software behaves in real-time.

 ## Scenario requirements and setup